sictweb/bti425-2020/notes/web-api-v2.md

 > Need a how-to reminder?
 > See the BTI325 notes. <mark>need link</mark>

+Robo3T is a graphical UI app that enables you as the developer to inspect and work with local or hosted MongoDB databases.

 Also, install the Robo3T tool etc.

 <br>

 #### If your system does not yet have the Heroku CLI

+Heroku is a public hosting service, for Node.js apps (like our web apps and web services).
+It offers no-cost hosting for developers with entry-level needs, so it is ideal for students.

+Heroku CLI is an app that enables developers to manage their Heroku account, and to deploy an app to the public host.

 You can run this command to learn whether the Heroku CLI engine is installed: